Study finds young people on antidepressants more prone to violence

 Selective Serotonin Re-uptake Inhibitors (SSRIs) are a class of widely prescribed drugs, including fluoxetine, branded by Eli Lilly as Prozac, and GlaxoSmithKline's paroxetine, branded as Paxil or Seroxat, designed to ease symptoms of anxiety and depression.

-"The point of the design is that we're comparing people with themselves," Fazel told reporters at a briefing, adding that this helped minimize the impact of genetics or lifestyle factors.
+"The point of the design is that we're comparing people with themselves," Fazel told reporters at a briefing, adding that this helped minimise the impact of genetics or lifestyle factors.

 Using matched data from Sweden's prescribed drug register and its national crime register over a three-year period, they found about 850,000 people were prescribed SSRIs, and 1.0 percent of these were convicted of a violent crime.